-- Demonstrate a comprehensive knowledge of the marketing discipline and the global context
+- Demonstrate a broad and coherent knowledge of theoretical and practical marketing and business applications in the global context;

-- Be able to evaluate marketing alternatives and have the confidence to propose and apply effective and/or creative solutions
+- Be able to critically evaluate marketing alternatives and have the confidence to propose and apply effective and/or creative solutions;

-- Exercise critical thinking and problem solving and be able to analyse sometimes complex marketing issues
+- Exercise critical thinking and problem solving and be able to analyse complex marketing issues;

 The Bachelor of Business major in Marketing course comprises: common core units, a major stream of Marketing and elective units.
 In order to graduate from the degree students must complete 360 credit points overall.
 Each unit is worth 15 credit points except the capstone industry project elective units which constitute 30 credit points each.